 - Real-time on available assets and licensing opportunities

 - Untangle blacklist rights challenges

-For publishers, the assets they have are the greatest pieces of intellectual property they own.
-Such ownership of rights will begin with the expression of the idea – the content – in a book to the management of those rights in the marketplace.
+For publishers, the assets are the most significant pieces of intellectual property they own.
+Such ownership of rights will begin with the expression of the idea – the content – in a book to manage those rights in the marketplace.